amountainram/stdresult/README.md

 }
 ```

-The rest of the story are just helpers function to
-chain and manipulate errors
+The rest of the story is just helper functions to chain and manipulate errors:

 ```typescript
 import {Globals, Result, NativeSyntaxError} from 'stdresult'